botflakes/ASRockWiki/bios/amd/index.md

 :--|:--|:--:|:--
 4.20*|12/16/2021|Chiphell|[Download](https://drive.google.com/file/d/1PZFjfnWBkhYxt2J7OaL82nvCgA85ZWVU/view?usp=sharing)

+{: .warning }
-<p>* = This is a Zen3 BETA BIOS provided from a user on Chiphell.com.
-We are not responsible for damage on your board.</p>
+> *= This is a Zen3 BETA BIOS provided from a user on Chiphell.com.
+We are not responsible for damage on your board.

 ## **Socket AM4 AMD B350**